manojmnair/Nilah/README.md

-# Final Project - A Peer-to-peer NFT lending - Nilah
+# Final Project - A Peer-to-peer/Liquidity pool NFT lending - Nilah

 - User will be mint their NFTs
 - Store NFTs in IPFS